Kolloorvila Juma Mosque

 The Kolloorvila Juma Mosque, also known as the Kolloorvila Juma Masjid, is a Friday mosque situated at Pallimukku, 4 km from Kollam city centre, in the state of Kerala, India.

-The mosque is one of the largest mosques in Kerala and can accommodate approximately 5,000 worshippers.
+The mosque is one of the largest mosques in Kerala and can accommodate more than 5,000 worshippers.
+This mosque is one of the top pilgrims praying mosques in kerala.
+Kolloorvila juma masjid has the most number of population in kerala in terms of membership.